scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** instant

 Attempt to remove negative conditions afflicting a creature in range that you can see.
 Make a spellcasting roll against a bad die for each condition you want to cleanse.
 For conditions with levels, such as poison, add 1 bad die for each level of that condition.
 On success you end the chosen conditions on the creature.
-This spell can remove slow, poison, hex, daze, stun, blind, weakened, and fear.
+This spell can remove Slow, Poison, Hex, Daze, Stun, Blind, Weakened, Paralyzed, Silenced, Fear, and Sleep if it was caused by a magical effect.

 Add an enhanced die for every level cast above 1st.